 Flying isn’t usually the cheapest way to get around Southeast Asia, but it’s certainly the quickest.
 We flew JetStar from Darwin, Australia through Singapore to Bangkok, Thailand.
 From there, we hopped on a Thai Smile, Thai Airways’ budget carrier, flight to Chiang Mai.

-Later we flew from Bangkok (Don Mueang) and Hanoi on AirAsia for around $70 USD.
+Later we flew from Bangkok (Don Mueang) to Hanoi on AirAsia for around $70 USD.
 It makes sense between major cities like Bangkok and Saigon, but not for smaller destinations where you’ll have to drive far to get to the airport.
-Nok Air, AirAsia, JetStar, Bangkok Airways and Thai Smile frequently have deals if you know when to look.
+Nok Air, AirAsia, JetStar, Bangkok Airways, and Thai Smile frequently have deals if you know when to look.

 Trains in Southeast Asia